 It is always best to have an experienced attorney review your policies to make sure there’s no problematic language or rules.

-"Employers should consult with professionals to ensure that they are complying with various federal and state laws with respect to their policy and implementing best practices," Meyer told Business News Daily.
-"An employer's policy should be clearly written and sent to all employees for their review/acknowledgment."
+“Employers should consult with professionals to ensure that they are complying with various federal and state laws with respect to their policy and implementing best practices,” said Meyer.
+“An employer’s policy should be clearly written and sent to all employees for their review/acknowledgment.”

 “The way you choose to comply with these absence requirements can have a far-reaching impact on more than just your legal department, so take the time to fully understand how time is being deployed in your company,” he said.